TYPES OF MAXILLOFACIAL SURGERY PROSTHESIS IN INDIA

 1. Ocular Prosthesis

-An ocular prosthesis or artificial eye is a type of craniofacial prosthesis that replaces an absent natural eye following birth related deformities and other causes such as accidents, infections etc. Often referred to as a glass eye, the ocular prosthesis roughly takes the shape of a convex shell and is made of medical grade plastic acrylic.
+An ocular prosthesis or artificial eye is a type of craniofacial prosthesis that replaces an absent natural eye following birth-related deformities and other causes such as accidents, infections, etc. Often referred to as a glass eye, the ocular prosthesis roughly takes the shape of a convex shell and is made of medical-grade plastic acrylic.
 A variant of the ocular prosthesis is a very thin hard shell known as a scleral shell which can be worn over a damaged or eviscerated eye.
 An ocular prosthesis does not provide vision.
 Someone with an ocular prosthesis is totally blind on the affected side and has monocular (one-sided) vision.
-Maxillofacial surgery Successfully taken care in Richardsons Dental and Craniofacial Hospital
+Maxillofacial surgery Successfully taken care in Richardsons Dental and Craniofacial Hospital in India

 2. Ear Prosthesis